-The DMP of the ORTDM seeks to achieve the following key outcomes:
+The DMP of the CHDM seeks to achieve the following key outcomes:

-- Integration of Disaster Risk Management into the strategic and operational planning and project implementation of all line functions and role-players within the municipality; - Informing planning and allocation of resources by municipalities to enable the reduction of community vulnerability; - Resilient communities; and - An integrated, fast and efficient response to emergencies and disasters by all role-players.
+- Integration of Disaster Management into the strategic and operational planning and project implementation of all line functions and role players within the municipality; - Informing planning and allocation of resources by municipalities to enable the reduction of community vulnerability; - Resilient communities; - An integrated, fast and efficient response to emergencies and disasters by all role-players.

-3.2.2 Focal points for Disaster Risk Management
+3.2.2 Focal points for Disaster Management

-Although the municipal department within the ORTDM assigned with the Disaster Management function should direct and facilitate the Disaster Risk Management process, it cannot perform the whole spectrum of Disaster Risk Management activities on its own.
-Disaster Risk Management is everybody's business.

-Each municipal department within the District Municipality and in each Local Municipality within the ORTDM must assign a person or section within the department / Local Municipality to be the focal point for Disaster Risk Management activities in that department / Local Municipality.
-The same applies to Parastatals, government entities, national and provincial departments operating within the area of the municipality.
-The Disaster Risk Management activities to be performed within departments and in local municipalities include participation in disaster risk reduction as well as preparedness and response.
+Although the municipal department within the CHDM assigned with the Disaster Management function should direct and facilitate the Disaster Management process, it cannot perform the whole spectrum of Disaster Management activities on its own.
+Disaster Management is everybody's business.
+It is therefore recommended that each municipal department within the District Municipality and each Local Municipality within the CHDM assign a person or section within the department / Local Municipality to be the focal point for Disaster Management activities in that department / Local Municipality.
+The same applies to national and provincial departments operating within the municipality.
+The Disaster Management activities to be performed within departments and local municipalities include participation in disaster risk reduction as well as preparedness and response.

-Action: The Disaster Risk Management Centre of the ORTDM will circulate forms on an annual basis requesting role-players to indicate their focal points for Disaster Management.
+Action: The Disaster Management Centre of the CHDM will circulate forms on an annual basis requesting role-players to indicate their focal points for Disaster Management.
 The forms shall provide space for indicating the department, position and full contact details (also after hours) of the focal point and at least one alternate contact person.